ministryofjustice/fala/README.md

 If you're using a docker contain to run your project locally, you can run `docker attach fala` to view the output in your chosen terminal.

-When pdb.set_trace() is reached, you will be able to debug from the command line.
+When breakpoint() is reached, you will be able to debug from the command line.

 https://docs.python.org/3/library/pdb.html